Observe and record animal behaviour

 For example, excessive vocalisation could be due to stress because the animal has previously always been with the company and has now been left alone with no enrichment.
 A normally placid dog becomes extremely fear-aggressive when approached by someone wearing a helmet.
 This could be because of a past trauma, and the animal has been conditioned to fear this.

-There are times when you are working with or assisting with animals, and you will have to use strategies to encourage natural behaviour.
+Sometimes, you are working with or assisting animals, and you must use strategies to encourage natural behaviour.
 It is important that these strategies are identified and implemented, signs of stress are recognised, and the possible stressors are determined.

 Strategies to encourage natural behaviour, including activities and equipment